project-sbc/Power-Control-Panel/README.md

+# New restructured version is here!! https://github.com/project-sbc/Power-Control-Panel-v2
+its a work in progress

 # Power-Control-Panel

-New restructured version is here!! https://github.com/project-sbc/Power-Control-Panel-v2 its a work in progress

 Now supports Steam Deck!!!!!

 Sign up for updates and beta releases here!
 If anyone is interested in signing up for updates on power control panel sign up here! https://mailchi.mp/2cb37a3d43bd/power-control-panel-signup